edgedb/easy-edgedb/README.md

 This also shows why abstract types are useful.
 Here we did a quick search on `Person` for data from both `Vampire` and `NPC`, because they both come from `abstract type Person`.

 We can also put a computable in the type itself.
+Here's the same computable except now it's inside the `Person` type:

 ```
 abstract type Person {